kmann3/EtherpunksMoneyRegister/README.md

 ## TBI

+* Edit Account Details dialog ( such as editing starting balance)
 * Form validationin pages.
 Currently there's only base sanity checking.
 Could help with UX if we displayed the problems as they progressed
 * Fix category selection in recurring transaction and transactions.
 * RecurringTransactionDetails: Handle file data / ability to download